Category Theory for Programmers Challenges

 Implement the embellished function

-that returns a valid reciprocal of its argument, if it’s different from zero.
+safe_reciprocalthat returns a valid reciprocal of its argument, if it’s different from zero.

 See here.